 Leading a healthy life in the Netherlands is quite easy with the country’s comprehensive healthcare system.
 The government invests a significant share of the annual GNP in the health sector.
-About 140 hospitals, 330 nursing homes, and 80 psychiatric clinics can be found all over the Netherlands.
+About 117 hospitals can be found all over the Netherlands.

 The Health Insurance Act (Zorgverzekeringswet) makes it obligatory for everyone living in the Netherlands to have health insurance.
 Private health insurance providers are committed to accepting every resident in their area.
-The insured pays an income-based contribution to their insurance providers.
+The insured person pays an annual fixed premium of approximately 1,200 EUR to their insurance provider.
+Employees further pay an income-based contribution that, while reimbursed by their employer, is still taxable.
 The insurance will in turn provide them with a standard package of essential healthcare services.

 The Dutch school system is divided into primary (Basisonderwijs) and secondary education (Voortgezet Onderwijs).
 After eight years of primary school, a recommendation regarding further academic options is issued to all children.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.